StarRocks/starrocks/docs/loading/Flink-connector-starrocks.md

 This example will show how to do conditional update according to the value of column `score`.
 The update for an `id` takes effect only when the new value for `score` is has a greater or equal to the old value.

-1. Insert initial data to StarRocks table in MySQL client
+1. Insert two data rows into the StarRocks table in MySQL client.

     ```SQL
     mysql> INSERT INTO `score_board` VALUES (1, 'starrocks', 100), (2, 'flink', 100);